Professor of Theology

 In 2014 Craigo-Snell was ordained to the Office of Teaching Elder in the Presbyterian Church (USA).
 The Reverend Doctor Craigo-Snell now finds herself more deeply committed to always working within the context of the church.
 Being blessed with the opportunity to preside over the sacrament of the Holy Eucharist is of particular interest to her.
 "My own calling is to be a theologian of, in, and for the church," she states.
 "I am called to teach and write in service to the church, thus I am excited about teaching in the seminary setting.
 Louisville Seminary is a place where I can bring the interdisciplinary scholarship and attention to religious diversity that I have honed in the university into the work of preparing Christians for ministry."

 Her writing spans a similar scope of interdisciplinary diversity.
 In addition to several articles for journals such as The Ecumenist, Quaker Religious Thought, Jump Cut

 and Modern Theology,

-she has written The Empty Church: Theatre, Theology, and Bodily Hope
+she has written The Empty Church: Theater, Theology, and Bodily Hope

-(Oxford University Press), which will be released next spring; Silence, Love, and Death: Saying Yes to God in the Theology of Karl Rahner
+(Oxford University Press, 2014); Silence, Love, and Death: Saying Yes to God in the Theology of Karl Rahner

 (Marquette University Press, 2008); and Living Christianity: A Pastoral Theology for Today